A Tradition of Success

 Keene State College Athletics - A Tradition of Success

-As Keene State gets set to start its 12th year as a member of Division III and the Little East Conference in 2009-10, Owl athletes, both past and present, along with their families, friends, and fans can look back at the College's athletic success over the years with a good deal of satisfaction.
+As Keene State gets set to start its 21st year as a member of Division III and the Little East Conference in 2018-19, Owl athletes, both past and present, along with their families, friends, and fans can look back at the College's athletic success over the years with a good deal of satisfaction.
 The divisions and conferences might have changed, but Owl teams and athletes have a common bond that has led to a tradition of success.

 Each era had its share of memorable moments.
 The Owl baseball team claimed NETCC titles, the men's basketball and soccer team shined in NAIA national tournaments, and the women's gymnastic squad had the distinction of hosting the historic last AIAW Division III championship.

 Moving on to NCAA play, Keene State cross country and track teams began their impressive run of All-Americans and national berths, ski teams excelled on the slopes, the field hockey team made its first NCAA tournament appearance, and the Owl soccer programs kicked their way onto the national scene.
 As a Division II and NECC competitor, women's soccer and softball teams advanced to regional and national tournaments, and the Owl women's basketball team made its inaugural trip to the NCAAs.
-The KSC women's soccer team advanced to the national championship game in 1989 and the final four in 1988.
+The KSC women's soccer team advanced to the national championship game in 1989 and the national semifinals in 1988.

 Keene State teams have flourished since moving to Division III and the Little East in the 1997-98 season.
 Honored as the top program in the LEC the past eight years and consistently ranked among the top public Division III institutions in New England, Keene State has been perennial contenders for conference championships and made a name for themselves in regional and national competition.

-In addition, the KSC field hockey team has made four NCAA appearances and captured an ECAC title.
-A growing Owl men's lacrosse team moved into the national spotlight and earned a pair of NCAA berths while the Owl women's lacrosse team claimed an ECAC championship.
+In addition, the KSC field hockey team has made 11 NCAA appearances and captured an ECAC title.
+A growing Owl men's lacrosse team moved into the national spotlight and earned four NCAA berths while the Owl women's lacrosse team claimed their second consecutive NCAA berth in 2016 and reached the second round of the NCAA tournament for the first time.

 Add multiple regional, and LEC championships, not to mention a growing list of individual track national champions and All-Americans, and it's clear to see that the future is bright for Keene State athletics.